cloudinary-community/gatsby-transformer-cloudinary/README.md

 #### `transformations`

-An array of "raw" cloudinary transformations added to the initial transformation together with the width and height.
+An array of "raw" cloudinary transformations added to the initial transformation together with the `width` and `height`.

 **Type:** `[String]`\
 **Default:**`["c_fill", "g_auto", "q_auto"]` or the configured `defaultTransformations`\